KyleTheScientist/GungeonItems/README.md

         //The name of the item
         string itemName = "Bloody Shield";

-        //Refers to an embedded png in the project.
+        //Refers to an icon embedded as a PNG in the project.
 Make sure to embed your resources! string resourceName = "CustomItems/Resources/armor_shield_heart_idle_001";

         //Generate a new GameObject with a sprite component